samuelim01/tp/docs/UserGuide.md

 - `guest find Betsy` followed by `guest delete 1` deletes the 1st guest in the results of the `find` command

 Expected behaviour upon success:
-- Deletes the person at the specified `INDEX`
+- Deletes the guest at the specified `INDEX`
   - If the previous command was `guest filter KEY_WORDS`, the `INDEX` refers to the index number shown in the filtered guest list
   - Otherwise, the `INDEX` refers to the index number on the unfiltered guest list
 - Displays a message telling user which guest has been deleted